CardiJey/schulrechner/README.md

 If you want to contribute, just fork this repo and create a merge request.
 Please also create a quick issue with the label "Feature Request" where you describe what you plan to contribute.
 Maybe someone is already working on that.

+For contributing new calculator designs please read the following:

+### Adding New GUI Designs

+This project supports multiple GUI designs, which can be switched dynamically.

+To add a new GUI design:

+1. **Create your SVG file**
+   - Design your GUI as an SVG file, ensuring it meets the following requirements:
+     - Use proper element labels (via the `inkscape:label` property) matching the keys found in `www/img/gui/Classic_by_Joris Yidong Scholl.svg`.
+     - Include polygon elements named `display_input` and `display_output`.
+     - Include elements `scroll_x_order` and `scroll_y_border` to define scrolling behavior.
+     - For each key element (`key_*`), include a corresponding `label_background_*` element for button press animations (these are handled by CSS).
+     - Optionally, add locale-specific labels by appending locale codes like `label_,de-DE` or `label,_en-US`.
+Only `de-DE` and `en-US` are supported for now.
+   - Add SVG metadata specifying **author**, **date**, and an **open-source license** (e.g., CC0, CC-BY, CC-BY-SA) for compatibility with this GPL3 project.

+2. **Create your JSON file**
+   - There are some additional settings needed for a working calculator design
+   - Please take a look at `www/img/gui/Classic_by_Joris Yidong Scholl.json` to see what these are

+3. **Create a pull request to add your SVG file to the repository**
+   - Place your GUI SVG and JSON in the `www/img/gui/` folder in a pull request.
+They should be named "Design Name\_by\_Author Name.svg" and ".json"

+4. **I'll come test it then and we'll fix any possible errors together**

 # Copyright

 https://github.com/CardiJey/schulrechner